Chapter Five

 "How can you..."

 "Just let me do my work.
-Shouldn't you be doing something besides lecturing me on my job?"
+Don't you anything to do besides lecturing me on my job?"

 "Whatever you say, Doctor."